-Old-age pension: The pension is equal to 2% of the insured's average earnings in the last 3 or 5 years (whichever is higher) times the number of years of coverage (some periods of incapacity are credited).
+Old-age pension: The pension is equal to 2% of the insured's average earnings in the last 3 or 5 years (whichever amount is greater) multiplied by the number of years of coverage (some periods of disability are credited), up to 30 years.

-The minimum monthly earnings for benefit calculation purposes are 75,000 francs.
+The minimum monthly earnings for benefit calculation purposes are 100,000 francs.

-The maximum monthly earnings for benefit calculation purposes are 400,000 francs.
+The maximum monthly earnings for benefit calculation purposes are 800,000 francs.